canonical-debate-lab/client/README.md

 1) Run `tsc` in a console, and keep it running in the background.
 2) Run `npm run dev` in the root project folder. (or `npm run dev-with-stats`)
 3) Navigate to `localhost:3005`.

-Note that you'll need to run `npm run create-vendors[-quick]` after updating/removing libraries listed in `Scripts/Config/Vendors.js` (else the old versions are included in the Vendor bundle), and after adding new entries. (you should do this for large, infrequently updated modules, to speed up the regular compile process)

 ### Firebase setup + project config (if forking)